Estate Planning Services in Williamsville, NY

 Mistakes 1-10

-Many Williamsville residents delay estate planning, assuming it only applies to the very wealthy.
-In reality, without a will or trust in place, New York State intestacy laws determine how your assets are divided — which may not match your intentions.
-Procrastination can result in avoidable legal fees and family conflict.
+Many people delay estate planning, assuming it’s only for the wealthy.
+Without a will or trust, state laws determine how your assets are distributed, which may not align with your wishes.
+This can lead to unnecessary legal fees and disputes among family members.

-A durable power of attorney appoints someone to manage your financial and legal matters if you become incapacitated.
-Without this document, your family may face a costly and time-consuming court guardianship proceeding to gain authority over your affairs.
+A durable power of attorney designates someone to manage your financial and legal affairs if you become incapacitated.
+Without one, your family may need to go through a costly and time-consuming court process to gain control over your affairs.

-Without a healthcare proxy or living will, critical medical decisions may fall to the courts or family members who are unfamiliar with your preferences.
-These documents ensure that your wishes regarding treatment, life support, and end-of-life care are honored.
+Without a healthcare proxy or living will, medical decisions may be left to the courts or relatives unfamiliar with your wishes.
+These documents ensure that your preferences for medical care and end-of-life decisions are honored.

 Overlooking Special Needs Planning

-Leaving an inheritance directly to a family member with a disability may disqualify them from Medicaid, SSI, or other government benefits.
-A supplemental needs trust allows you to provide financial support without jeopardizing their eligibility for essential programs.
+Leaving an inheritance directly to a loved one with special needs may disqualify them from government benefits.
+A special needs trust can provide financial support without affecting eligibility for Medicaid and Supplemental Security Income (SSI).

 Mistakes 11-20

-Online accounts, cryptocurrency, digital subscriptions, and intellectual property stored digitally are easy to overlook in estate planning.
-Including these assets in your plan — along with access instructions — ensures your family can manage and transfer them when needed.
+Online accounts, cryptocurrency, and digital assets can be difficult to access after death without proper planning.
+Including digital assets in your estate plan ensures your loved ones can manage and transfer them as needed.

-Life insurance provides immediate liquidity to cover estate taxes, debts, funeral expenses, and income replacement.
-Without adequate coverage, your heirs may be forced to sell property or other assets under pressure to meet financial obligations.
+Life insurance can provide essential liquidity to cover estate taxes, debts, and final expenses.
+Without it, heirs may need to sell assets quickly to meet financial obligations.
+Proper life insurance planning helps protect your family’s financial stability.

 Who Needs Estate Planning in Williamsville?